Frequently Asked Questions about the platform

-Yes, actions purchased by an account owner are used by the teams they own.
-Users who are on your team but have a separate team they own will not use your actions for that team however.
+Yes, actions purchased by an account owner are used by their teams.
+Users on your team who have a separate team they own will not use your actions for that team, however.

 No, Akkio doesn’t have the ability to exclude prediction outcomes based on input works or allow users to select exclusion words.

-The baseline is Akkio guessing (predicting) the most frequent class in a dataset, and the comparison to baseline is Akkio’s way of showing how Akkio’s selected model does compared to predicting the most frequent class (e.g. 5.6x better than baseline means we were 5.6 times better than baseline)
+, The baseline is Akkio guessing (predicting) the most frequent class in a dataset, and the comparison to baseline is Akkio’s way of showing how Akkio’s selected model does compare to predicting the most frequent class (e.g., 5.6x better than baseline means we were 5.6 times better than baseline)

 No, Akkio uses model architectures that remove the need for it.

-We treat them as null fields and if there were matching null fields in the training set we look for patterns from there.
+We treat them as null fields; if there are matching null fields in the training set, we look for patterns from there.

 Akkio is robust to missing data and will tell a user how accurate the model is with missing data.

-A user can improve their model’s performance by providing more data or doing data cleaning/imputations with Chat Explore
+Users can improve their model’s performance by providing more data or doing data cleaning/imputations with Chat Explore.

-As of now, no. The best thing to do is after merging the data in Akkio, download the merged dataset, reupload, and then Chat Explore can be done.
+As of now, no. After merging the data in Akkio, the best thing to do is download the merged dataset, reupload it, and then Chat Explore can be done.

 In the future, merge will be part of data prep, and then Chat Explore will work on merged datasets.